apache/camel-website/content/community/books.md

 ![Instant Apache Camel Message Routing book cover](/img/books/instant_camel_message_routing.jpg)

-[_Instant Apache Camel Message Routing_](http://www.packtpub.com/apache-camel-message-routing/book) will help you to get started with Camel and Enterprise Integration Patterns in matter of hours.
+[_Instant Apache Camel Message Routing_](http://www.packtpub.com/apache-camel-message-routing/book) will help you to get started with Camel and Enterprise Integration Patterns in the matter of hours.
 It is a short, focused and practical guide to Apache Camel that provides a high level overview of the Camel architecture and message routing principles.
 It introduces a number of integration patterns, complete with diagrams, common use cases, and examples about how to use them.
 The book is easy to read and ideal for developers who want to get started with Camel and message routing quickly.

 ### Instant Apache Camel Messaging System